Combodo/iTop/readme.txt

 A title was missing for the menu 'All Opened Changes' at the top of the page Fixed the parsing of OQL error messages: should be able to report the line number (usually 1) and the character where the error happened
 Don't display an error (assertion failed) if the user selects nothing (i.e -- select one --) in the "CSV template" tab.
+Display/download links on documents that were both doing exactly the same thing Fixed the display of 'Used IP Addresses' (i.e. Network interfaces) in the details of a Subnet object.
+Fixed the computation of IPs in a subnet that failed (returned negative numbers) on some versions of PHP compiled in 32-bit.
+Enhanced interface for complex SLA computations...
+#447: interfaces not showing up on the details of a server when an org is selected: there were collisions in the internal query parameters names !
+This is now fixed.
+The default value for Date fields is different than for DateTime fields: no 'time' part at the end (use the attribute's own format)
+#458: back button was asking to fill the mandatory fields !
+Support the selection (via an autocomplete) in a list that contains duplicates
+#457: crash when deleting two organizations.
+Accented characters not displayed within autocomplete selection controls Email test: under IIS it was not detecting Windows correctly, and the help message was therefore completely wrong.
+Dictionary: English was proposed twice in the list of available languages!
+#465: incorrect logic when resetting the 'ConnectedToInterface'
+Upgrade: fails to recreate a view when is has become invalid (missing attribute)
+#363 Charts not displaying with IE8 + IIS + HTTPS
+#373 Error when deleting two network devices connected to each other
+#258 Context automatically set when specifying an organization in a search form
+#444 Sort order not visible / lost on refresh

 Productivity Enhancements
 -------------------------